Splutox/osticket-prereqs/README.md

 </p>
 <br />
-<p align="center"><strong>Head back to Osticket in the browser type in "OsTicket" for "MySQL Database", and "root" for the username and password, and click install.
+<p align="center"><strong>Head back to Osticket in the browser, type in "OsTicket" for "MySQL Database", and "root" for the username and password, and click install.
 <p>
 <p align="center"><strong><img src="https://i.imgur.com/G9ayMsB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-<p align="center"><strong>Congrats! you've installed OsTicket!
+<p align="center"><strong>Congrats!
+You've installed OsTicket!
 Now click "Admin Panel" on the side to get to the login page.
 </p>
 <br />